pfd-parallel, a Singular/GPI-Space package for massively parallel multivariate partial fractioning: Partial fraction decomposition

 \section{Partial fraction decomposition}

 The algorithm we use to reduce the size of rational functions is an improved version of Leinartas' algorithm for multivariate partial fraction decomposition~\cite{leinartas1978factorization, raichev2012leinartas}.
-We start out with a short account of this algorithm.
+Since our approach for parallelization of the decomposition of individual functions relies on it, we start out with a short account of the improved Leinartas algorithm.
 For more details refer to Section 3 of our paper~\cite{Boehm:2020ijp}.
+For the the {\sc MultivariateApart} algorithm, of which we also provide an implementation, we refer to~\cite{Heller:2021qkz}.

 Let in the following $K[x_1,\dots,x_d]$ or short $K[\mathbf x]$ be the ring of polynomials over some field $K$ in $d$ variables $\mathbf x=(x_1,\dots,x_d)$ and let $\overline K$ be the algebraic closure of $K$ (e.g. $\overline{\mathbb R} = \mathbb C$).
 The goal is to write a rational function $f/g$ ($f,g\in K[\mathbf x]$) where the polynomial $g=q_1^{e_1}\cdot\dots\cdot q_m^{e_m}$ factors into many small\footnote{In rational functions arising from IBP reductions most of the denominator factors are of degree 1.} irreducible factors $q_i$, as a sum of functions with ``smaller'' numerators and denominators.
 The algorithm consists of 3 main steps: